-There are different types of tickets and prices.
+There are different types of tickets and various prices for this service.
 Since November 2017, all subway tickets are gathered in the Multi-rechargeable card.

 It can be purchased at tobacconists and other authorized outlets, as well as at subway stations for € 2.50.
-Afterwards, you will have to recharge it with the trips you are going to make.
+After purchasing it, you will have to recharge it in advance of the trips you are going to make.

-To save money, it’s best to buy the Multi card with 10 trips, since you have a discount and allow access to Madrid’s metro and bus lines.
-It lasts 10 years and, being transferable, can be used by more than one person.
+To save money, it’s best to buy the Multi-card with 10 trips.
+Doing so will afford you a discount and allow access to Madrid’s metro and bus lines.
+It lasts 10 years and, being transferable, can be used to get around Madrid by more than one person.

 Find cheap hotels in Madrid

-The next step is to know where to sleep in Madrid.
-If you stay in the city center (such as Sol or Gran Via), the accommodations are going to be more expensive (and the rooms smaller).
+The next step is to know where you’re going to sleep in Madrid.
+If you stay in the city center (such as Puerta del Sol or Gran Via), the accommodation options are going to be more expensive (and the rooms smaller).

-If you have money saved before the trip, maybe you want to indulge yourself for a few days and sleep on central and more expensive hotel.
+If you have money saved before the trip, you may want to indulge yourself for a few days and sleep in a central and more expensive hotel.

-Book in advance the excursions and guided tours essential
+Book in advance for any excursions and guided tours

-With the money you have saved from flights and accommodation, you will be able to use it for restaurants and visits.
+With the money you have saved on flights and accommodation, you will be able to spend a little more on restaurants, attractions, and experiences.

-Nothing better than spending the money on experiences during a trip, right?
+There’s nothing better than spending the money on memorable experiences during a trip, right?
 Also if you book the activities and tours in advance, you will have two advantages:

 - You’ll pay less money.

-- You’ll avoid queues and waiting hours (especially if you travel to Madrid in the Summer).
+- You’ll avoid queues and waiting for hours (especially if you travel to Madrid in the Summer).